 Nancy Porfido, Diversity, Equity and Inclusion Advocate and Judicial Officer, Mays Landing campus, 5100 E. Black Horse Pike, Mays Landing, NJ 08330, G-Bldg, room 118, (609) 343-5095, Email: email@example.com.

 The U.S. Equal Employment Opportunity Commission (EEOC) has defined harassment on the basis of sex as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct… when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment, evaluation, or grade; (2) basis for employment, evaluation or grade decisions affecting such individuals; or (3) such conduct has the purpose or effect of substantially interfering with an individual’s work or school performance or creating an intimidating, hostile, or offensive working or learning environment.

-The College’s Office of Affirmative Action is located at the Mays Landing Campus, Room, 5100 Black Horse Pike, Mays Landing, NJ 08330-2699.
+The College’s Office of Affirmative Action is located at the Mays Landing Campus, Room 254, 5100 Black Horse Pike, Mays Landing, NJ 08330-2699.
 The office coordinates efforts to eliminate discrimination including the investigation of any complaint filed by a student or employee.
 Students, faculty, or staff who feel they have been the subject of possible discriminatory treatment may file a complaint with the Affirmative Action Office.
-For more information call Dr. Vanessa O’Brien-McMasters, Dean Institutional Research, Planning & Effectiveness, (609)343-5670, or email firstname.lastname@example.org.
+For more information call Dr. Vanessa O’Brien-McMasters, Vice President, Institutional Effectiveness and Chief Strategy Officer, (609)343-5670, or email firstname.lastname@example.org.